Understanding Contrastive Learning Through the Lens of Margins: Proofs

-We further assume that there are only one positive sample and other samples are negative.
-This assumption holds true for SSL methods we are analyzing.
 We will use $l$ to denote the index of a positive sample.
 Furthermore, we use the fact that $\eta_{ih}$ of negative sample $h$ equals one.
 We can further simplify the equation using this assumption as follows;

-Under the assumption that $\beta$ to one (which holds true for MoCo and SimCLR), gradients for a positive sample $l$ can rewritten as follows;
+Since $\beta$ to one by the assumption, gradients for a positive sample $l$ can rewritten as follows;

 Similarly, by using $\eta_{ih}$ equals one, we can get the gradients for a negative sample $h$ as follows;